anil614sagar/advanceddevjam/lab7.md

 	![image alt text](images/lab-7/image_14.png)

-* And, if you remove the Authrorization header and hit send, you will see a 401 Unauthorized status.
+* And, if you remove the Authorization header and hit send, you will see a 401 Unauthorized status.

 	![image alt text](images/lab-7/image_15.png)